Our local budget

 These targeted renewal projects address sore points that detract from otherwise beautiful areas.

 Division 11 is a beautiful, highly vegetated area.
-But it has been let down by lacklustre maintenance.
+But it has been let down by some sore spots.
 While service standards have improved greatly, many pockets in the community require intensive remediation.

 Restoring our environment